waynezhu6/private-cloud/README.md

 | :--- | :--- | :--- |
 | `:id` | `string` | specifies a specific file name to delete |

-Deletes the specified image from this user's repository, if it exists.
+Deletes the specified image from this user's repository, if it exists. **Not functioning yet**